 Estimates for Traffic in California Legal Online Poker

 Legal online poker in California could be a game changer for the industry.
 The state is the most populous in the US with 39.5 million people.
-With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the four current legal states – New Jersey, Pennsylvania, Nevada, and Delaware.
+With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the four states where online poker is already live.
+Those are:

 Legalization in CA could alter the online poker landscape in the US.
 Major operators including PokerStars, partypoker, WSOP.com, and others would be interested in moving into the state.
 California legalization could also spur other states to get on the bandwagon as well, especially if interstate compacts are allowed.